-- supply to us any information about your Small Grants Horticulture Start Up contract and supply that information within the period determined by us - make available to us, our authorised persons or our agents, records, accounts, receipts and other information including access to computer data relating to your Small Grants - Horticulture Start Up contract - permit us to remove any such document or record to take copies or extracts from them
+- Supply to the Welsh Government any information about your Small Grants -Horticulture Start Up contract and supply that information within the period determined by the Welsh Government. - Make available to the Welsh Government, its authorised persons or its agents, records, accounts, receipts and other information including access to computer data relating to your Small Grants - Horticulture Start Up contract.
+Permit the Welsh Government to remove any such document or record to take copies or extracts from them.

-Section I: appeals and complaints procedure
+Section I - appeals and complaints procedure